phkaeser/wlmaker/doc/ROADMAP.md

 ## Plan for 0.7

+**Focus**: Smooth resizing for surfaces and clean implementation.

+* Clip & Dock handling
+  * Add option to save state (Dock, Clip, Output).
+  * Toplevel windows show an icon, unless started from dock.
+  * There is a means to attach an icon to Dock or Clip (eg. via menu action).

 * Cleanups:
   * Update wlmtk_window_t to use wlmtk_pane_t as principal container.

-* Clip & Dock handling
-  * Add option to save state (Dock, Clip, Output).
-  * Permit dragging clip & dock, updating anchor and relative position.
-    * Including dragging to different output.
+  * Recompute pointer focus max once per frame.

+* Bug fixes
+  * Resize-from-left jitter observed on the raspi or with gnome-terminal.
+  * Particularly when using large decorations, there is resize jitter.

 ## Plan for 0.6